arentalb/store-front/README.md

-# Supermarket E-Commerce  - Frontend
+# Store E-Commerce  - Frontend
-Welcome to the frontend repository for the Supermarket E-Commerce !
+Welcome to the frontend repository for the Store E-Commerce !
 This project is developed using the MERN stack (MongoDB, Express.js, React, Node.js) along with Tailwind CSS, DaisyUI, Redux, and RTK Query for state management and API interactions.

-Also, you can check out the backend repository for this frontend at https://github.com/arentalb/supermarket-back
+Also, you can check out the backend repository for this frontend at https://github.com/arentalb/store-back

 ## Table of Contents